21Sandesh/NetSentinel-Network-Packets-Detection-and-Prevention/README.md

-# NetGuardian: Network Intrusion Detection and Prevention Web Application
+# NetSentinel: Network Intrusion Detection and Prevention Web Application

-NetGuardian is a comprehensive web application developed in Node.js with MongoDB for database management.
+NetSentinel is a comprehensive web application developed in Node.js with MongoDB for database management.
 It provides robust features for network intrusion detection and prevention, combining packet analysis, machine learning, and real-time monitoring to safeguard network infrastructures against malicious activities.

 ## Features: